 Alcohol

 Alcohol can be produced from a variety of food, including grapes, grains, potatoes, and more.
-During production natural flavorings and yeast can also be added.
-You can be intolerant to one of these ingredients, the alcohol itself, or the sugar that alcohol is converted into.
+During production, natural flavorings and yeast are added.
+You can be intolerant to one of these ingredients: the alcohol itself or the sugar that alcohol is converted into.
 Furthermore, alcohol can cause inflammation and can prevent the body from detoxifying properly.
 The symptoms of an alcohol intolerance are varied based on how the alcohol is produced.
 The most common symptoms of an alcohol intolerance are:

 - Asthma